chuempel/cpd-50/index.md

-# Installing CP4D 5.0.1 and the IBM Data Product Hub (DPH) service on a Single Node OpenShift (SNO) 4.15 cluster
+# Installing CP4D 5.0.1 and the IBM Data Product Hub (DPH) service on an OpenShift 4.15 cluster

 # 1. Provisioning a OCP SNO 4.15 cluster
 You would need at least 32 vCPU, 128 GB RAM and 300 GB disk for the OCP 4.15 SNO cluster.